-Legal services privacy notice
+Housing privacy notice

 This privacy notice is to let you know how we promise to look after your personal information.
 This notice explains how we do this and tells you about your privacy rights and how the law protects you.

-This privacy notice covers legal services
+This privacy notice covers the following areas of housing:

 What information do we collect?